 It was a waste of time, a joyless endeavor that led to absolutely nothing.
-William had finished his meal before he could discover a thought provoking show or motion picture.
+William had finished his meal before he could discover a thought-provoking show or motion picture.
 He shut off the television and started to clean up after himself.

-Upon completion of his washing and drying, William emitted a massive yawn from his mouth.
-As he showcased how tired he was to the hidden cockroaches, he noticed a medium sized black cat sitting outside of his window – he lived in one of those apartment building with steel steps surrounding the building.
+Upon completion of his washing and drying, William emitted a massive yawn from his brown teeth-filled mouth.
+As he showcased how tired he was to the hidden cockroaches, he noticed a medium-sized black cat sitting outside of his window – he lived in one of those apartment buildings with steel steps surrounding the building.
 The black cat was simply sitting there frozen, staring at William and his quest to eat spaghetti, watch television, clean dishes and perhaps take a nap a couple of hours before bed.
 The black cat, who he had never seen before, refrained from making a move.
 Instead, he watched every move made by William, who did not let him in the apartment for fear that he would bring in unwanted dirt, disease and destitute, and these concerns had made him feel contemptuous of the creature.
 In order to encourage his departure from the stoop, William began to pay less attention to the feline and went about his business.

-Akin to what he had done for the last thirty years, William grabbed his newspaper, lied on the sofa and read what was going on in the world.
+Akin to what he had done for the last thirty years, William grabbed his newspaper, slumped on the sofa and read what was going on in the world.
 Similar to the last thirty years, the newspaper was engulfed in headlines of death, famine, corruption, war, lies and anything else that desensitizes populations to the inevitable decay of the human spirit as if that is as normal as the sweet taste of a doughnut.

 Reading the obituary section of the daily newspaper, noticing that someone he went to high school with had taken their last breath just a couple of weeks ago, William fell asleep with his glasses on – he had been slowly losing his vision in his left eye.
 As he entered into REM sleep, William started dreaming of exotic elements: Rita Hayworth, pina coladas, Hawaii and Arthur Schopenhauer.
 He was sitting at a resort in Honolulu with Dixieland jazz playing in the background, playing a game of gin rummy with the philosopher as the bombshell actress was lighting up William’s cigar.
 They did not share any words, but there were just chuckles, even from the pessimist philosopher.
 Suddenly, William shouted “gin” and both Arthur and Rita were beginning to cry, and the alcoholic beverage turned into a glass of milk, the cigar into a straw, the jazz into melancholy chamber music.
 Indeed, the entire dream was rather queer.